Managing Director, ICT Consultant and Business Advisor

 Parkside, South Australia

-Established and operated consulting capability across Microsoft infrastructure, client advisory and small business systems.
+Established and operated an early consulting capability across Microsoft infrastructure, small-business systems, client advisory and commercial technology delivery.

 Context

-The role combined technical delivery, client service and business ownership at an early career stage.
+The role combined technical delivery, client service, business ownership and advisory responsibility at an early career stage.
+It required direct accountability for customers, partners, infrastructure decisions and the commercial realities of running a small consulting business.

 Scope